secretgraph/secretgraph/README.md

 # TODO later

+-   encrypt Config set with saveConfig/loaded with loadConfigSync via a static key
+    -   via var
 -   port to real filters
 -   move to dataclasses and TypedDicts
     -   nearly complete needs testing and TypedDicts